rexposadas/ignition/README.md

 # What is this?

-These are example tasks using the Ignition software
+These are example using the Ignition software.

+`scripts.py` contains all the python scripts used in the examples.

 Examples: